brumka/PiHole-DOT/README.md

 Luckily, there are quite a few resources on how to configure it.
 Most are generic and required some tinkering.
 Some PiHole users are opting out for using a cloudflare DOT/DOH gateway.
 So, if you do not want to trust your ISP with collecting your browsing history, why would you trust Cloudflare, which is a for-profit company as well?

 After some research I came up with switching from the default lighttpd webserver to nginx and, why not to install a proper DNS server as well?
 Switching to UNBOUND is pretty easy.
-As a result, I came up with the following design
+As a result, final design

 ![image](https://raw.githubusercontent.com/brumka/PiHole-DOT/main/ArchDiagram.png)

+I am going to use `YourDNSServer` and, respectively, `YourDNSServerIPaddress` for the FQDN and the IP address of your DNS server

 ##Installing UNBOUND